-In connection with IXIS's investment in us as part of the additional financing transactions, we have agreed that we will nominate one person designated by IXIS to our board of directors until such time as: (i) the shares of our common stock then owned by IXIS, plus (ii) the shares of our common stock issuable under the terms of any exchangeable securities issued by us then owned by IXIS, constitute less than 50% of the sum of (x) the shares of our common stock initially purchased by IXIS, plus (y) the shares of our common stock issuable under the terms of any exchangeable securities issued by us initially purchased by IXIS.
+In connection with IXIS's investment in us as part of the additional financing transactions, we have agreed that we will nominate one person designated by IXIS to our board of directors until such time as: (i) the shares of our common stock then owned by IXIS, plus (ii) the shares of our common stock issuable under the terms of any exchangeable securities issued by us then owned by IXIS, constitute less than 50% of the sum of (x) the shares of our common stock issuable under the terms of any exchangeable securities of our common stock issuable under the terms of any exchangeable securities of our common stock issuable under the terms of any exchangeable securities issued by IXIS, plus (y) the shares of our common stock issuable under the terms of any exchangeable securities issued by IXIS.

 Pursuant to a registration rights agreement, we have agreed to grant IXIS registration rights with respect to our securities held by them.
 The IXIS registration rights agreement will provide that holders of those securities generally will have unlimited piggyback registration rights.
-The registration rights agreement also will grant IXIS one demand registration right requiring that we register the debt securities held by IXIS, provided that the amount of securities subject to such demand constitutes at least 33% of IXIS's debt securities held by IXIS.
+The registration rights agreement also will grant IXIS one demand registration right requiring that we register the debt securities held by IXIS, provided that the amount of securities subject to such demand constitutes at least 33% of the debt securities held by IXIS.